-Should Young Kids and Babies Be Using Ipads?
+Should Young Kids Be Using iPads?

 I work mainly from home on my computer admittedly but I also work in my garden and on my small holding (chickens, ducks and a goat.)
 When I am not doing this I am swimming or walking: I am outside a lot.
 I don't care much for restaurants as I cook rather good to be honest which seeing as I am a chef it would be a little odd if I didn't.
 I also don't care much for shopping centres or supermarkets but I go when I've ran out of tomatoes or shampoo whichever comes first.
 Anyway why I am waffling?
 It is simply to explain my lack of human contact that recently proved rather exhausting while on my first holiday in many years.

 I was persuaded I needed a holiday so after years of avoiding the inevitable I conceded and off we went: partner and daughter at the helm.
 We went to the sister Isle via a 2 hour ferry (no stress, no airport, meaning no lost luggage or being touched up by a burly security guard behind a see through curtain at the beeping expensive of the now very clear revelation that I still have too much mercury in my blood.)

 A taxi to the hotel and hey presto our holiday had started.
 Straight to the bar for a drink me thinks.
 Sitting under a sun brolly sipping an ice cold beer I take in my surroundings (laptop has been confiscated and mobiles are in the room safe and I don't know the password).

 I gaze towards the sand dunes in the distance and the swaying ferns.
 I look over the glistening swimming pools and brightly coloured sun-beds.
 The air is dryer than home but as it is July the heat is to be expected.
 My daughter is a fish (a shark out of water, I might add) and loves to swim and I watch her dive and practice her over arm with a smile on my face.